ashki23/Linux-notes/Debugging.md

 Note that if you could not find the "intel_backligh" directory before, change "intel_backlight" to the directory of your  backlight settings.

 Now, again close the terminal, logout and login, and try `xbacklight = 20`.
 It should work!
-Know that these changes are temprary and the screen brightness will back to the default level after robooting.
+Note that changes in backlight level are temprary and the screen backlight will back to the default level after robooting.

 ## Finding an inserted SD card
-If your device could not recognize the SD card you can try terminal to find what you can do for the poor SD card!
+If SD card is not recognized by default, we might be able to find it in terminal.
 The following commands show some information about the inserted SD card:
 ```bash
 lsblk: list block devices
 lsblk | grep -v loop: shows only hard/sd/usb drives